lsst-dm/dmtn-010/index.rst

 Although adopting GWCS would be ideal from the perspective of getting involvement from the broader astronomical python community, there are two main reasons we are not recommending that option at this time:

  1. It is unclear whether GWCS would be able to achieve our required performance targets when computing transformations on small pixel regions.
-Our testing (:ref:`table-gwcs-ast-performance`) found a very `significant overhead`_ (10-20 times slower) when using GWCS over small (~100-1000) pixel regions (see `appendix pyast/gwcs`_).
+Our testing (:ref:`table-gwcs-ast-performance`) found a very `significant overhead`_ (10-200 times slower) when using GWCS over small (~100-1000) pixel regions (see `appendix pyast/gwcs`_).
 Some of this overhead could be removed if LSST put effort into optimizing GWCS, but it is unclear whether optimizations to a python library would be sufficient for our needs.
 It is even less clear whether we could use a python-based WCS and transform library from within C++ without sustaining a significant performance penalty.
  2. Our current warping code--`afw.math.warpExposure`_--is written purely in C++ and would incur a significant effort to rewrite in python.
 Warping involves calculations on small patches in a manner that is not easily vectorized.
 Because of the concerns about performance on small patches described above, it is unclear if the new product would be performant enough to justify the effort.

 The LSST warping code is one of our most WCS-related performance intensive calculations.
 We achieved approximately a 2x performance improvement by computing the WCS on a grid and linearly interpolating across the grid.
 This suggests that the actual WCS calculation is a more time-intensive part of the warping calculation than the convolution step, implying that any WCS implementation we choose must be equally performant.
 This comparison becomes worse when corrections for tree rings and other high-order distortions come into play: they vary on the few-pixel level, and thus linear interpolation across dozens of pixels will likely not properly account for them.

 So long as we insist on sharing a serialization format with GWCS and work together to ensure we can round-trip data between the projects, we would retain the option of using GWCS in the future.

-Given the requirements, options, and caveats listed above, our recommendation is to immediately begin implementing a rewrite of `afw.image.Wcs`_, `afw.cameraGeom`_ and `afw.geom.XYTransform`_ on top of AST (some balance of options 3. and 4.), while pursuing a new C++ rewrite of AST (option 6.) that takes into account the lessons learned from the design and API of astropy.modeling and GWCS.
+Given the requirements, options, and caveats listed above, our recommendation is to immediately begin implementing a rewrite of `afw.image.Wcs`_, `afw.cameraGeom`_ and `afw.geom.XYTransform`_ on top of AST (option 3.), while pursuing a new C++ rewrite of AST (option 5.) that takes into account the lessons learned from the design and API of astropy.modeling and GWCS.
 We will decide how much to abstract AST as we design the new afw API, and that API can help guide the new C++-based AST rewrite.

 .. _significant overhead: https://jira.lsstcorp.org/browse/DM-5701
 .. _afw.math.warpExposure: https://github.com/lsst/afw/blob/w.2016.15/include/lsst/afw/math/warpExposure.h